StanfordSpezi/SpeziTemplateApplication/README.md

 ### Template Schedule

-The `TemplateSchedule` module provides the functionality to schedule a recurring task and bind it to an action, e.g., displaying a questionnaire.
+The scheduler part of the application provides the functionality to schedule a recurring task and bind it to an action, e.g., displaying a questionnaire.
 It uses the CardinalKit `Scheduler` and `Questionnaires` modules to schedule the tasks as defined in the `TemplateApplicationScheduler`.

 <p float="left">